-- (a) The Workforce Goal is expressed as a percentage of the total hours worked by individuals performing eligible work ("Workforce Work") as part of the Construction Services Agreement, whether the workers are employed by the Construction Manager, Subcontractors, or Suppliers of any tier; - (b) Workforce Work means work performed on the Project job-site; and - (c) Every hour of Workforce Work performed by an eligible minority or woman counts toward the Workforce Goal.
+- (a) The Workforce Goal is expressed as a percentage of the total hours worked by individuals performing eligible work ("Workforce Work") as part of the Construction Services Agreement, whether the workers are employed by the Construction Manager or Subcontractors of any tier; - (b) Workforce Work means work performed on the Project job-site; and - (c) Every hour of Workforce Work performed by an eligible minority or woman counts toward the Workforce Goal. - (d) Every hour of Workforce Work performed by an eligible minority woman counts toward both the minority Workforce Goal and the female Workforce Goal.